FateMeetsLuck/smcstudyapp/README.md

 ## Description

+The goal of this web application is to allow users to view and annotate various religious texts.
+It is currently in the pre-alpha state of development and updates may break compatibility at any time.

-This requires Node.js (and eventually MongoDB) to build and test locally.
-At the moment the application can only view text from the Urantia Book but soon it will be possible to view other religious texts and add annotations to them.
+It requires Node.js, and MongoDB running on localhost port 27017 to build and test locally.
+At the moment, the only features are the ability to view the text of the Urantia Book section by section and store and write notes for each section on the side.
+Everything is configured to run off of `localhost` until a configuration system is implemented.
+Multi-colored highlighted notes will be implemented later, as well as the ability to view and annotate numerous other religious texts such as the World English Bible stored in the *.usfm format.

+# Testing the software

-## Building the client UI
+## Setting up the notes database in MongoDB

-Change to the client/ directory and run `npm start` to load the user interface webpage.
-By default this will run on your local machine on port 3000 so in a browser you can access it by going to http://localhost:3000 if npm doesn't automatically launch your default browser.
+First, MongoDB needs to be running on your local machine on port 27017.
+Run the database setup script in the server/ directory with the `npm run setup-db` to ensure that MongoDB creates a database for storing the notes.
+This setup script only has to be run once to create the database.

 ## Running the UB text server locally

 Change to the server/ directory and run `npm start`.
 This runs on port 3001 and the API can be called from a browser by GET requests such as `http://localhost:3001/api/ub?paperId=192&sectionId=3&paragraphId=3`.
-This has to be running for the client UI to pull text from the UB text database.
+This has to be running for the client UI to pull text from the JSON or usfm files and associated notes from the MongoDB databases.

+## Building and running the client UI

+Change to the client/ directory and run `npm start` to load the user interface webpage.
+By default this will run on your local machine on port 3000 so in a browser you can access it by going to http://localhost:3000 if npm doesn't automatically launch your default browser.

 ## Explanation of the software license